Murton History, Family Crest & Coats of Arms

 Great Torrington in Devon was home to some of the family in early times.
 "At a very early period it gave the title of Baron to its lords, who had the power of life and death throughout the lordship.
 In 1340, Richard de Merton, in whose possession it then was, erected a castle here, of which the chapel was remaining about the close of the last century (1700)."

 The London Borough of Merton was formed under the London Government Act 1963 and includes the Merton and Morden Urban District.
 Merton College is one of the constituent colleges of the University of Oxford.

 Continued our quest for early records of the surname, some of the earliest records include Adam de Mertuna in 1189 and Thomas de Marton in the Pipe Rolls of Yorkshire in 1212.
 The Hundredorum Rolls of 1273 lists John de Merton and William de Merton in Oxfordshire, and Walter de Merton in Norfolk.
 The Yorkshire Poll Tax Rolls of 1379 listed Alicia de Merton and Thomas de Merton.

 "In the reign of Henry III., Walter de Merton (c.
 1205-1277), lord high chancellor of England, and afterwards Bishop of Rochester, founded [in Merton, Surrey] a seminary of learning, which he subsequently removed to Oxford, on the foundation of Merton College."

-Important Dates for the Murton family
+Early History of the Murton family

 This web page shows only a small excerpt of our Murton research.
 Another 132 words (9 lines of text) covering the years 1277, 1400, 1394, 1277, 1274, 1585 and 1626 are included under the topic Early Murton History in all our PDF Extended History products and printed products wherever possible.